 Have you ever been to the grocery store and seen lemons advertised for a dollar apiece – or more?
 What if I told you my lemon tree currently holds over 75 lemons in various stages of ripening on my backyard tree?
 And while they’re ripening over the following weeks and months, the tree will continue to produce new blossoms and fruit for years to come.
 You might even say money really does grow on trees!
-You too can grow your very own lemon tree, with prolific fruit, in your backyard at home.
+Have you ever wondered how to grow a lemon tree?
+Well, now you too can grow your very own lemon tree, with prolific fruit, in your backyard at home.

 A lemon tree is an amazing addition to the productive, food-producing backyard garden.
 While they can, of course, be planted as a purely decorative tree (think potted Mediterranean courtyard), they are most prized for their fruit.
 A squeeze of lemon juice on fish, a splash in a refreshing glass of cold water or drizzled over sprinkled sugar on freshly made crepes as my family indulged in for brunch this morning, lemons bring the zing when it’s needed.